 - Behind on financial reporting or a lack of access to financial data

-- Need to identify key growth drivers
+- Growth has plateaued and/or need to identify key growth drivers

 - Unexpected cash flow issues